-Visualize Mohr circles and Coulomb failure envelopes in real time.
-Calculate Terzaghi bearing capacity and consolidation settlement for shallow foundations interactively.
+Visualize Mohr circles and the Coulomb failure envelope in real time.
+Adjust cohesion and internal friction angle to calculate Terzaghi bearing capacity and consolidation settlement for shallow foundations interactively.

 The Mohr-Coulomb failure criterion defines the shear strength of the soil.
 Failure occurs when the shear stress on a plane reaches a value that depends linearly on the normal stress on that same plane.